loftwah/tech-101/ruby/drills/19-jira-sync-aws/README.md

 3. Click the "Add webhook" button.
 4. In the "Payload URL" field, enter the API endpoint URL from your AWS API Gateway trigger.
 5. Choose "application/json" as the content type.
-6. Select the events you want to trigger the webhook, such as "Issues" and "Issue comments."
+6. Select the events you want to trigger the webhook, such as "Issues," "Issue comments," and "Pull requests."
 7. Click "Add webhook."

-Now, whenever there is an event in your GitHub repository, a request will be sent to your API Gateway endpoint, which will trigger your Lambda function to synchronize the GitHub issues with Jira tickets.
+Now, whenever there is an event in your GitHub repository, a request will be sent to your API Gateway endpoint, which will trigger your Lambda function to synchronize the GitHub issues with Jira tickets and move the Jira issue to the specified column when a specific label is added to a pull request in GitHub.

 ## Step 7: Test and verify